wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   In this Act, if not inconsistent with the context,---

-    _Acceptance_ means an acceptance completed by delivery or notice
+    _acceptance_ means an acceptance completed by delivery or notice

-    _Action_ includes counterclaim and set-off
+    _action_ includes counterclaim and set-off

     _Banker_ includes a body of persons, whether incorporated or not, who carry on the business of banking

-    _Bankrupt_ includes any person whose estate is vested in a trustee or assignee under the law for the time being in force relating to bankruptcy
+    _bankrupt_ includes any person whose estate is vested in a trustee or assignee under the law for the time being in force relating to bankruptcy

-    _Bearer_ means the person in possession of a bill or note payable to bearer
+    _bearer_ means the person in possession of a bill or note payable to bearer

-    _Bill_ means bill of exchange, and _note_ means promissory note
+    _bill_ means bill of exchange, and _note_ means promissory note

-    _Business day_ means any day that is not a non-business day
+    _business day_ means any day that is not a non-business day

-    ""Business day"": this definition was inserted, as from 1 January 1980, by section [2][117] Bills of Exchange Amendment Act 1979 (1979 No 3).

-    _Delivery_ means transfer of possession, actual or constructive, from one person to another
+    _delivery_ means transfer of possession, actual or constructive, from one person to another

-    _Holder_ means the payee or indorsee of a bill or note who is in possession of it, or the bearer thereof
+    _holder_ means the payee or indorsee of a bill or note who is in possession of it, or the bearer thereof

-    _Indorsement_ means an indorsement completed by delivery
+    _indorsement_ means an indorsement completed by delivery

-    _Issue_ means the first delivery of a bill or note, complete in form, to a person who takes it as a holder
+    _issue_ means the first delivery of a bill or note, complete in form, to a person who takes it as a holder

-    _Non-business day_ means any Saturday or Sunday or any bank holiday (not being a part holiday) within the meaning of the Banking Act 1982; and includes, in respect of any bank premises, every day on which those premises are not open for business
+    _non-business day_ means any Saturday or Sunday or any bank holiday (not being a part holiday) within the meaning of the Banking Act 1982; and includes, in respect of any bank premises, every day on which those premises are not open for business

-    ""Non-business day"": this definition was inserted, as from 1 January 1980, by section [2][117] Bills of Exchange Amendment Act 1979 (1979 No 3).

-    Non-business day: the reference to the Banking Act 1982 was substituted, as from 16 December 1982, for a reference to the Banking Act 1908 pursuant to section 15 Banking Act 1982 (1982 No 144).

-    _Value_ means valuable consideration.
+    _value_ means valuable consideration.

     Compare: 1883 No 8 s 2

+    Section 2 **business day**: inserted, on 1 January 1980, by [section 2][116] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

+    Section 2 **non-business day**: inserted, on 1 January 1980, by [section 2][116] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

+    Section 2 **non-business day**: amended, on 16 December 1982, pursuant to section 15 of the Banking Act 1982 (1982 No 144).

 ## Part 1
 Bills of exchange

 #### Forms and interpretation

-##### 3 _Bill of exchange_ defined
+##### 3 Bill of exchange defined

-*   (1) A bill of exchange is an unconditional order in writing, addressed by one person to another, signed by the person giving it, requiring the person to whom it is addressed to pay on demand, or at a fixed or determinable future time, a sum certain in money to or to the order of a specified person, or to bearer.
+*   (1) A _bill of exchange_ is an unconditional order in writing, addressed by one person to another, signed by the person giving it, requiring the person to whom it is addressed to pay on demand, or at a fixed or determinable future time, a sum certain in money to or to the order of a specified person, or to bearer.

     (2) An instrument that does not comply with these conditions, or that orders any act to be done in addition to the payment of money, is not a bill of exchange.